 The SINKING OF SS TRANSYLVANIA

 Lamenting trumpet sounds fill the ancient abbey of Santa Caterina in Finalborgo.
-Onstage stand the Italian, English, Japanese and German representatives, shadowed by the twilight.
+Onstage stand the Italian, British, Japanese and German representatives, shadowed by the twilight.

 They are commemorating the 1917 sinking of the SS Transylvania.
 Joined by a large audience, together they remember the tragedy that claimed 412 lives.
 Today is also about remembering the 2003 terror attack in Nassyria, when Daniele Ghione from Finale Ligure was killed in action.
 It is a moment of overwhelming emotion, and is only enhanced by the accompaniment of the heart-rending melody Silenzio.